Federal OSHA Compliant

 Frequently Asked Questions

-Does VA have its own OSHA standards for general contractor contractors?
+Does Virginia have its own OSHA standards for general contractor contractors?

-Is a written safety plan legally required for general contractor contractors in VA?
+Is a written safety plan legally required for general contractor contractors in Virginia?

-What are the OSHA fine amounts in VA?
+What are the OSHA fine amounts in Virginia?

-In VA, serious OSHA violations carry fines up to $16,550 per violation.
+In Virginia, serious OSHA violations carry fines up to $16,550 per violation.
 Willful or repeat violations can reach $165,514 per violation.
 Failure to abate a cited hazard adds up to $16,550 per day.

 What documents do general contractor contractors typically need for prequalification?